 Walden University Online DBA: Choose From 16 Specializations

-The Walden University School of Management offers an online DBA with sixteen specializations, two campus residencies (currently virtual due to world events), and a choice of three capstone options.
-Specializations include accounting, energy management, entrepreneurship, finance, global supply chain management, healthcare management, homeland security, human resource management, information systems management, international business, leadership, marketing, project management, self-designed, social impact management, and technology entrepreneurship.
+The Walden University School of Management offers an online DBA with 11 specializations, two campus residencies, and a choice of three capstone options.
+Specializations include accounting, entrepreneurship, finance, healthcare management, human resource management, information systems management, international business, leadership, marketing, project management, and a self-designed option.

 DBA students complete a total of at least 49 credits which can be reduced by up to 17 transfer credits.
 Capstone options include doctoral study, a consulting capstone, or a portfolio capstone.
-The doctoral study is the traditional doctoral capstone, while the other two options have a limited number of slots and the student must be approved before pursuit.
+The doctoral study is the traditional doctoral capstone, while the other two options have a limited number of slots, and students must be approved before pursuing.
 The consulting capstone requires an interview.

 The residencies allow students to set the course for their DBA experience, receive face-to-face instruction and support, build relationships and networks, develop scholarly research skills, model professional behavior in communication with faculty and peers, and participate in peer reviews.
 There is also an optional doctoral study intensive residency.

-The DBA is designed for professionals who want to effect change in the world through the businesses they manage.
+The DBA is designed for professionals who want to change the world through the businesses they manage.
 The desired impact will help determine which specialization to choose.
-Some topics of study include organizational leadership, contemporary business challenges, business strategy, qualitative and quantitative methodologies, relationship management, ethics, and globalization.
+Some study topics include organizational leadership, contemporary business challenges, business strategy, qualitative and quantitative methodologies, relationship management, ethics, and globalization.
 Included are activities for self-analysis, international case studies, and opportunities for collaboration and discussion.

 |Program||Degree Type||Learn More|